msfrt/Electrical-SR19/README.md

 # Electrical Repository

-*This is the master; do not modify this branch*
+*This is the master; do not directly modify this branch*

-*Files meant to be used globally may be stored here*

-*Use car branches for specific cars*
+*Use car development branches for unverified code*